metricq/hta/README.md

 Storing a metric in an HTA
 --------------------------

-### Selecting a good metric names
+### Selecting good metric names

+Metrics have a unique name which is composed of fragments separated by dots (`.`).
+While there is no rigid specification for metric names, each fragment should be self-descriptive.
+Components of multiple metrics form a tree, presenting a hierarchy with the first component containing the largest set of metrics.
+Typically, the last fragment specifies a measured quantity, where the others specify a system component or location.
+An example name would be `elab.ariel.s0.dram.power`, where `elab` is the name of a laboratory, `ariel` a hostname, `s0` short for the first socket, `dram` for the memory within the socket, and `power` is the measured quantity.
+The hierarchy in the naming, allows to easily refer to a set of metrics, e.g. all metrics for elab.ariel.

-Metric names can contain all alphanumerical characters and some others, among them are `-`, `_`, and `.`.
-Invalid characters are `/` and `#`.
+Metric names can contain all alphanumerical characters and some others.
+Invalid characters are `/`, ` ` (space), and `#`.
 The metric name cannot be longer than 255 characters.
-The `.` character is used to create hierarchical metric names, which ease the handling of a large number of metrics.
-The name should start with the most generic description of the metric, like department or building, and get more and more specific towards the end of the name, for example `building.room.rack.blade.cpu.measurement_domain`.

 While a larger set of names are still valid choices, a good metric name should match the following regular expression:

 ```
 ([a-zA-Z][a-zA-Z0-9-_]+\.)+[a-zA-Z][a-zA-Z0-9-_]+
 ```